SeonghwanSeo/DeepDL/README.md

 ### TL;DR
 ```
-python test/calculate_score.py -c -m 'test/result/rnn_worlddrug' -s 'c1ccccc1'
+python test/calculate_score.py -s 'c1ccccc1'
-# output: c1ccccc1,86.493
+# output: c1ccccc1,83.699
 ```
-* `86.493` is the predicted score.
+* `83.699` is the predicted score.
 The higher the predicted value is, the higher druglikeness is.
 * [See below for more details](#test)

 ### Citation